alloy-rs/alloy/crates/pubsub/README.md

 `set_is_subscription()`, which can be used to mark any given request as a subscription.

+When marking a request as a subscription, also configure the matching cleanup RPC with `RpcCall::set_unsubscribe_method()` when the protocol provides one.
+Custom subscription protocols do not share a universal naming convention, so the service does not guess or fall back to `eth_unsubscribe`.
+A custom subscription without a configured cleanup method can only be reclaimed when its connection closes.

-When marking a request as a subscription, the **service** will intercept the RPC response, which must deserialize as an [`alloy_json_rpc::SubId`] (a numeric or string ID).
-Other response types will fail deserialization.
+The **service** intercepts the RPC response, which must contain a numeric or string subscription ID.
+Other response types will not function as subscriptions.

+The service reserves string request IDs beginning with `alloy-pubsub:` for resubscribe and cleanup traffic.
+Manually constructed requests must not use that prefix.

+`PubSubFrontend::unsubscribe()` retains its enqueue-only behavior.
+Use `PubSubFrontend::unsubscribe_and_wait()` when the caller needs to observe server confirmation, server-reported absence, an RPC error, or connection-level cleanup.
+Both methods are force
+operations: they close all local receivers sharing the same method and params.

 ### Subscription Lifecycle